Golden Gate Open

 The Golden Gate Open was a professional tennis tournament.
 The event, played on outdoor hardcourts, held its inaugural edition in August 2023 at the Taube Tennis Center on the campus of Stanford University in California.
-The tournament was on both the ATP and on the WTA Challenger Tour calendars.
+The tournament was on both the ATP and the WTA Challenger Tour calendars.

 The 2024 event was cancelled because of Stanford's plan to rebuild the tennis center.